 It isn’t just ‘design thinkers’ or ‘designers’ that can use the Customer Journey Canvas.
 Product and brand managers, marketers, and business owners can learn how Experience Mapping can help to meet common business goals.

 There is a direct correlation between understanding your customer and designing your business.

 Getting Past The Dominant Logic

 Innovation is not what you innovators do… It is what customers and clients adopt.

 The problem though is that companies often get caught into a dominant logic of how their business works, how it delivers value and how customers experience the delivery of value (products or services).

-The problem is that markets and customers change and as a result, the company become misaligned to the actual value and experiences.
+Markets and customers change and as a result, the company become misaligned to the actual value and experiences.
 Furthermore, as services and products in a market advance so too does the expectations of customers.